gao-ai-com/dify-plugin-langfuse/README.md

 * **Get Prompt Tool:** Retrieves specific prompts (text type) managed in Langfuse for use in Dify workflows.
 * **Search Prompts Tool:** Searches for prompts in Langfuse under various conditions to discover available prompts.
 * **Update Prompt Tool:** Creates a new version of a prompt managed in Langfuse and sets tags and labels.

+## Installation
+1. **Navigate to Dify's Plugin Management Page**: After logging into Dify, click on [Plugins] in the top right corner to open the plugin management page, then click [Install Plugin] followed by [GitHub].
+2. **Enter Repository Address**: In the field that appears for entering the GitHub repository address of the plugin to install, enter: https://github.com/gao-ai-com/dify-plugin-langfuse
+3. **Select Version and Package File**: Once the repository is recognized, you'll proceed to a screen where you can select the available version number and package.
+Select the appropriate one and follow the instructions to complete the installation.

 ## Usage